drbenmorgan/FalaiseArt/README.md

 ...
 ```

-CMake will run as standard, and should warn you if any setup is missing.
+CMake will run as standard, and should warn you if any required setup is missing.
 Simply type `ninja`
 to build everything:

 ``` console